 Credit Cards

 Any credit card that bears the Visa, MasterCard or American Express symbol will be widely accepted in Brazil.
-Visitors with other types of credit cards should check to see if their card is accepted in Brazil.
+Visitors with other types of credit cards should verify whether their card is accepted in Brazil.
 Please note that retailers have the option to charge more for goods and services bought using a credit card.
 We advise that you ask a retailer beforehand whether an additional charge applies.

 Language